durubing-jn/LAB_AMPs/README.md

 ## 7.R Script

 ```
-The R code utilized in this study is saved in the directory named R/
+The R code used in this study is saved in the directory named scripts/R/
 ```